 The lifespan of a garage door spring is limited.
 However, your garage door usage will determine the frequency of which your spring will need to be replaced.
 Most experts believe that if you use your garage door two times a day, you’ll require garage door spring replacement every fourteen years.
 People who use the door four times a day will require spring replacement every seven years while people using it six times a day will need replacement every five years.
 Finally, if you use your garage door eight times or more in a day, you’ll require garage door spring replacement every three years.

 If you don’t properly deal with a faulty or broken spring, it can cause you a lot of pain and trouble.
 Surely, you don’t want that.
 Therefore, you should replace a broken or faulty garage door spring as soon as possible.
 You can carry out garage door spring replacement yourself.
 However, hiring a professional to perform this task for you is a better option.

 Replacing Garage Door Springs

-As mentioned earlier, garage door springs are vulnerable to wear and tear and the usage of your garage door will actually determine the frequency of garage door spring replacement.
+As mentioned earlier, springs are vulnerable to wear and tear and the usage of your garage door will actually determine the frequency of which your spring will need to be replaced.
 Statistically speaking, if you use your garage door 2 times a day, you will need to replace the spring once every 14 years.
 If you use the garage 4 times in a day, the spring will need replacement after 7 years.

-And if you use the door 8 times a day, garage door spring replacement will become a part of your life in every 3 years and 6 months.
+And if you use the door 8 times a day, you could find yourself replacing the spring every 4 years.
 On the other hand, if you don’t replace the broken or faulty spring, it can cause quite a nuisance which can also result in injuries or hazardous situations.
 Therefore, replacing a worn out spring on time yourself or by hiring a qualified professional is the best way to go.